Excel619/Menus/README.md

 ```java
 PagedMenuBuilder myPagedMenuBuilder = menus.pagedMenuBuilder("My Paged Menu", 27); // Title, size
 ```
 First, it is important to recognize that many of the properties set for paged menus (like title, size) are simply defaults for all pages in the menu.
 That doesn't mean that each page can have a different title however, it just needs to be set manually.
-One primary setting that **is** menu-wide is the interactions blocked. <small>*Note that this is planned to change in future versions</small>
+One primary setting that **is** menu-wide is the interactions blocked. <sub><sup>*Note that this is planned to change in future versions</sub></sup>

 When setting items in a paged menu using `setItem`, it will default to setting these items **across all pages**, and in any pages created in the future.
 To set items for a specific page, specify the page number like so: `setItem(slot, pageNumber, item)`. **Page numbers are counted starting from zero, like an array**.

-To have pages of different sizes or titles, you can use `setPageSize(pageNumber, newSize)` and `setPageTitle(title, pageNumberOne, pageNumberTwo)`. <small>The order of arguments for setPageSize will change in a future version to allow a vararg of pages to be modified.</small>
+To have pages of different sizes or titles, you can use `setPageSize(pageNumber, newSize)` and `setPageTitle(title, pageNumberOne, pageNumberTwo)`. <sub><sup>The order of arguments for setPageSize will change in a future version to allow a vararg of pages to be modified.</sub></sup>

 To modify the number of pages in the menu, use `setMenuLength(length)` or `addPage(amount, size)`.
 New pages will be created with the menu-wide items previously set.